j0hnsmith/connspy/readme.md

-# httpspy
+# connspy

+Tools for spying on connections, all output read/written to stderr

+### `http` package

-A `http.Client` suitable for debugging, it outputs all http data to stdout.
+A `http.Client` suitable for debugging, writes all http data to stdout.

 ```go
 client := httpspy.NewClient(nil, nil)